afpineda/OpenSourceSimWheelESP32/doc/Index_en.md

 - [ESP32C3](https://www.espressif.com/en/products/socs/esp32-c3) boards exposes a slightly different power management API than other ESP32 boards.
 The firmware has been updated, but not tested.
 Deep sleep mode may not work properly in battery-operated setups on these boards.

-## Known issues

-- [ESP32C3](https://www.espressif.com/en/products/socs/esp32-c3) boards exposes a slightly different power management API than other ESP32 boards.
-The firmware has been updated, but not tested.
-Deep sleep mode may not work properly in battery-operated setups on these boards.

 ## Contributing

 - Ways to contribute: